- What is Cancer Connect peer support?

 - They are able to provide short term telephone support

 Call 13 11 20 and speak to one of our cancer nurses, email email@example.com or complete our registration form.

 Describe your circumstances and the coordinator will arrange to match you with a volunteer who has had the same cancer and treatment as you or who shares a similar age and lifestyle.

-Calls are confidential and the service can also be multilingual if a volunteer is avaialble with the language required.
+Calls are confidential and the service can also be multilingual if a volunteer is available with the language required.

 This program is kindly made available to West Australians via the Cancer Council Victoria website.